vrpperez7/Mod5Project/README.md

 ## 5. Assumptions & Limitations

+### Data Measurement Assumptions:
-* **Data completeness:** Assuming weekly data accurately reflects total usage (no missing nodes).
+- Data completeness: Assumes weekly data accurately reflects total usage, with no missing kiosks or nodes.
+- Measurement bias: Median-based activation assumes a symmetric distribution in the data (may not reflect true central tendency).
+- Utilizing aggregated data as unique: Treated aggregated session counts as individual/unique user interactions, which may lead to overgeneralization.

+### User Behavior Assumptions:
-* **User identity:** Sessions per client treated as unique users (may overcount shared devices).
+- User identity: Sessions per client are treated as unique users, which may overcount usage from shared or public devices.
-* **Temporal assumptions:** Cohorts defined by calendar seasons, not event-based factors.
-* **Measurement bias:** Median-based activation assumes symmetric data distribution.
+- First three months of data recorded a high session use: Observed a spike in sessions in the early period of data, previous to COVID
+- After COVID, sessions dropped and didn’t recover: Noted a permanent decline in usage post-pandemic, suggesting behavioral shifts or reduced reliance.

+### Temporal Framework Assumptions:
+- Temporal assumptions: User cohorts are defined by calendar seasons rather than event-driven.

+### Conceptual Framing Assumptions:
+- We made our own assumptions of what’s considered a utility: Defined "utility" based on usage patterns and criteria, not a standard created by LinkNYC.

 ---

 ## 6. Future Work & Recommendations

+### Data Segmentation & Enrichment:
-* Expand segmentation using demographics or location granularity.
+- Expand segmentation using demographics or location granularity: Incorporate more detailed user or neighborhood-level insights to uncover deeper usage patterns.
-* Model predictive retention based on early usage patterns.
-* Integrate weather and event data to separate environmental effects.
+- Integrate weather and event data to separate environmental effects: Control for external factors like weather or public events that may influence kiosk usage.

+### Predictive Modeling:
+- Model predictive retention based on early usage patterns: Use initial engagement metrics to forecast long-term user retention or drop-off.
+### Stakeholder Communication
-* Present visualization dashboards (e.g., quarterly trend maps for stakeholders).
+- Present visualization dashboards (e.g., quarterly trend maps for stakeholders): Build interactive visual tools to communicate trends, engagement, and geographic usage shifts over time.

 ---